 To make matters worse, many homeowners often forego flood insurance, which isn’t considered a part of standard homeowner’s insurance policies but is a separate policy on its own.
 Actuarial firm Milliman estimated that fewer than 10% of households had flood insurance when Hurricane Florence caused widespread flooding in North Carolina in 2018.

+While some surfaces can face a variety of elements and still retain their appearance and integrity almost indefinitely, such as glass tile surfaces, others are not quite as durable and will certainly be damaged in a flood.
 Experts suggest that homeowners document any possible damage to their property by taking video or photos of the damage.
 This can help homeowners when they make an insurance claim.

 It’s also recommended that residents hold on receipts from purchases they make in the following weeks to replace belongings.
 Insurance may be able to reimburse homeowners for these belongings.